-8.10.1 Careful construction is important in constructing a satisfactory absorption area.
-Attention shall be given to the protection of the natural absorption properties of the soil.
-Care shall be taken to prevent sealing of the surface on the bottom and sides of the trench.
-Trenches shall not be excavated when the soil is wet enough to smear or compact easily.
-When significant smearing of the sidewalls or bottom of the absorption trench occurs during installation, construction shall be halted and the local Authorized Agent shall be contacted for guidance.
-During the wet season periods of the year or after any significant rainfall event, failure to obtain authorization from the local Authorized Agent for beginning construction of an onsite wastewater system may void the Onsite Wastewater System Permit.
-Open trenches shall be protected from surface run-off to prevent the entrance of any silt and debris.
+9.10.1.
+Careful construction is important in constructing a satisfactory absorption area.
+Attention should be given to the protection of the natural absorption properties of the soil.
+Care must be taken to prevent sealing of the surface on the bottom and sides of the trench.
+Trenches should not be excavated when the soil is wet enough to smear or compact easily.
+When significant smearing of the sidewalls or bottom of the absorption trench occurs during installation. construction shall be halted and the local Authorized Agent shall be contacted for guidance.
+During the wet season of the year or after any significant rainfall event, failure to obtain authorization from the local Authorized Agent for beginning construction of an onsite wastewater system may void the Onsite Wastewater System Permit.
+Open trenches should be protected from surface run-off to prevent the entrance of any silt and debris.
 If it is necessary to walk in the trench, a temporary board laid on the bottom will reduce damage by compaction.
-Smeared or compacted surfaces shall be raked to a depth of one inch, and loose material removed, before the gravel is placed in the trench.
-Perforated pipes shall be bedded on undisturbed earth to prevent settling, lateral lines shall be surrounded by clean, graded gravel, washed rock, or other authorized aggregate.
+Some smearing and damage is bound to occur.
+All smeared or compacted surfaces should be raked to a depth of one inch, and loose material removed, before the gravel is placed in the trench.
+All non-perforated pipes and the distribution box must be bedded on undisturbed earth to prevent settling, lateral lines shall be surrounded by clean, graded gravel, washed rock, or other approved aggregate.
 The aggregate material may range in size from 1/4 inch to 1-1/2 inches.